stolostron/hypershift-addon-operator/docs/provision_hosted_cluster_on_mce_local_cluster.md

     ```
 Once complete, the `hypershift-addon` and the hypershift operator are installed and `local-cluster` is available to host and manage hosted clusters.

+By default, no node placement preference is specified for the `hypershift-addon` managed cluster addons.
+It may be desirable to have the addons run on the infrastructure nodes.
+The benefits to isolate infrastructure workloads include the prevention of incurring billing costs against subscription counts, and to separate maintenance and management.
+See [Troubleshooting](https://github.com/stolostron/hypershift-addon-operator/blob/main/docs/provision_hosted_cluster_on_mce_local_cluster.md#troubleshooting) for details on how to configure the `hypershift-addon` managed cluster addon to run on the infrastructure nodes.

 See [Hypershift addon status](https://github.com/stolostron/hypershift-addon-operator/blob/main/docs/hypershift_addon_status.md) for more details on checking the status of `hypershift-addon managed` cluster addon.

 ## Provision a hosted cluster on AWS